 In 1912 he was convicted for stealing oats from his father’s barn, and sent to Huntsville prison for 2 years.
 Tom Royston of Abilene was already there for burglary.

 Huntsville in 1912 was a hard place, and Sam was not a cooperative inmate.
 More than once he was punished for laziness and impertinence by being placed in chains.
 A century later, impertinence is probably the least concern at Huntsville.

 Then as now, inmates worked on the prison farms.
 Governor Colquitt gave lots of pardons, with the proviso that they didn’t go into effect until the growing season was over.
 Sam got a pardon in November 1914, but wasn’t released until January 1915, 2 months after his father Rowan died.
-He went home to Abilene, where he worked for his brother Grover Cleveland in the family house-moving business (more of this in a later post, including when they moved the town of Buffalo Gap).
+He went home to Abilene, where he worked for his brother Grover Cleveland in the family house-moving business.

 Sometime in 1915 he met Tom Roystons’s 15 year old sister Ruth.
 Sam and Ruth were common-law wed, and Sam beat her regularly.

 In June 1917 Sam got his draft notice, and would soon be on his way to basic training before shipping over to France.

 On July 9th, he went to the 10¢ matinee at the Gem Theater movie house, to watch an episode of the serial The Neglected Wife, starring Ruth Roland.

 While Ruth Roland played on the screen, Ruth Spicer walked in and shot him once in the chest with a .32, then walked to the courthouse and handed the gun to Deputy Sheriff Peevey: “Lock me up Mr. Peevey, I’ve shot Sam.
 He has beat me up for the last time.”